-Students in grades 5 and 8 are provided three opportunities (March, May, and June) to pass the STAAR mathematics and reading assessments.
-If a student does not pass an assessment, the school is required to give the student additional instruction after each testing opportunity, and the student has to participate in that instruction.
+Students in grades 5 and 8 are provided three opportunities (April, May, and June) to pass the STAAR mathematics and reading assessments.
+If a student does not pass an assessment, the school is required to provide the student additional instruction after each testing opportunity, and the student is required to participate in that instruction.
 Parents are notified if their child does not pass a STAAR assessment that is required for promotion.